cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Looks like maybe now we're going to get started.
 2:26pm central time.
 Elon appears to have driven out in a cybertruck

+- He's got his poubty face on, and he's talking about the truck.
+2:27pm central time.